jhill1/SEPwC/source/Python.rst

 =========================

 We're now going to learn the basics of a language.
 If you've chosen Python, keep reading.
-If you've choosen R go to this section.
+If you've choosen R :ref:`go to this section<Intro to R>`.

 Computer languages are much simpler than natural langauages, but much stricter.
 We have to get the syntax correct or things won't work.
 However